Peach & Blueberry Crostata

 photos by Maya Visnyei

-2 Tbsp sugar for finishing the crust (I use a schmancy large-grained sugar that looks great in photos but use what you’ve got!)
+- 2 Tbsp sugar for finishing the crust (I used a large-grained sugar that looks great in photos but any sugar will do)

 Place your butter in the freezer for half an hour before you start.

 Mix flours, sugar and salt in a bowl.

 Now, grate the very cold butter with the large holes on a box cheese grater.

 Toss the grated butter into the flour and really toss it around well so it breaks up and every bit gets coated in the flour mix.

 Whisk together the milk and egg and then stir into the flour.
 (It will seem like it's not enough moisture to hold into a dough but it is).